iappyx/iappyxOS/FAQ.md

 Yes.
 Generated apps can load images, fetch APIs, and make network requests just like a regular web page.
 They can also cache external JavaScript libraries (like Chart.js or pdf-lib) for offline use after first download.

 ### Can I share an app I made?
 Yes.
 In My Apps, tap the menu on any app and choose Share.
-You can share the APK file (so others can install it), the HTML source code, or use **Share Nearby** to send the app directly to another device via WiFi Direct — no internet needed.
-The receiver can choose to receive just the APK or the APK plus full source code.
+Options include:
+- **Share APK** — send via any app (WhatsApp, email, etc.)
+- **Share via QR** — beam the app using animated QR codes (no WiFi or internet needed)
+- **Share Nearby** — transfer directly via WiFi Direct
+- **Share HTML** — export the source code

+The receiver can rebuild shared apps in their own iappyxOS with their own icon and name.

 ### Do generated apps auto-update?
 No. If you rebuild an app with the same name, it updates on your device.
 But apps you've shared with others won't update — they'd need the new APK.